International Registration Plan

 In some circumstances, a carrier may operate under another motor carrier authority and USDOT number.
 An Operational Lease (SCDMV Form IRP-9). must be completed by both parties and submitted to Motor Carrier Services at the time of the IRP Renewal or if you change the company that you are leasing under.

 Authorized Users for IRP Accounts

 A Power of Attorney Authorization Form (SCDMV Form MC-25 ) form must be on file for anyone other than the account holder to conduct business in an IRP Account.
 This form must also be on file for anyone other than the account holder to call and ask questions about the account.

 Your International Registration Plan (IRP) cab card will show all IRP states and Canadian provinces.
 Your IRP fees are calculated based on your June-July "reporting period" distances.

-If you are a new carrier without a reporting period history, you will pay fees based on the South Carolina Average Per Vehicle Distance Chart (SCDMV Form IRP-APVD-2017).
+If you are a new carrier without a reporting period history, you will pay fees based on the South Carolina Average Per Vehicle Distance Chart (SCDMV Form IRP-APVD-2018).

 You are able to operate in any IRP jurisdiction without adding a jurisdiction or buying a trip permit.
 For each IRP renewal, fees are charged based on the fleet’s "reporting period" distance.

-Motor Carrier Services (MCS) emails a notification when it is time to renew IRP.
-If you need to update your email address, contact MCS.
+Motor Carrier Services (MCS) emails a notification when it is time to renew IRP registration.
+To ensure proper reminders you must provide MCS with an updated your email address.